Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Some users reported online that they’re unable to open Sound Control bar from the taskbar in Windows 10, so we prepared a couple of solutions for this issue, in order to help everyone who’s facing this problem.
+Some users reported online that they cannot open the Sound Control bar from the Taskbar in Windows 10, so we prepared a couple of solutions for this issue to help everyone who’s facing this problem.

 - Volume mixer won’t open Windows 10 – Another common problem that can appear on Windows 10.
 This is an annoying problem since you won’t be able to adjust your audio volume at all.

 - Volume icon not working Windows 10 – Many Windows 10 users reported that their volume icon isn’t working.
 Due to this problem, you’ll have to use your speaker knob to change the volume.

 - Keyboard volume control not working Windows 10 – Many keyboards allow you to control your volume using dedicated volume buttons.
 However, users reported that volume control buttons aren’t working for them.

 - The volume icon is not showing in Taskbar – This is another common problem with Volume Control.
 Fortunately, this isn’t a serious error, and you should be able to fix it with one of our solutions.

 - The volume control program is not installed – Certain audio devices require dedicated software to control your volume.
 If the software is missing, you might get this error message.

 - Taskbar volume icon greyed out Windows 10 – Several users reported that the Volume Control icon is grayed out.
 This can be an annoying problem; in most cases, it’s caused by your audio drivers.